 - Costume Porn: Maria's outfits both in videos and on stage later in the career are full of this, going hand-in-hand with Ms. Fanservice below.

 - Distaff Counterpart: They could be viewed as the female fronted equivalent of Five Finger Death Punch.
 Groovy, hard-hitting alt metal bands that still keep radio sensibilities, and have received a very divisive reception from metalheads despite being successful.
 Fittingly, they've toured together and Maria appeared on their song "Anywhere But Here".
 Even before then, Ivan Moody did some backing vocals on "Adrenalize".
+Record producer Kevin Churko has also worked with both groups on several recordings.

 - Generic Guy: Believe it or not, there are four other members of the band.
 They tend to be viewed this way, with the only slight exception being guitarist and co-founder Chris Howorth, who has been around with Brink since the beginning.